mgmarlow/elasticsearch-cookbook/notes/searching.md

 Elasticsearch will forward a search within a single index to a primary or replica of every shard in that index.
 That means that searching one index with five primary shards is equivalent to searching five indices with one primary shard each.

+## Query DSL

+Query clause vs. filter clause:
+- Filter clauses ask yes/no questions, query clauses ask for relevance.
+- Use query clauses for full-text search or relevance, use filter clauses for everything else.

+**Filters**:
+- `term`: exact value match.
+- `terms`: exact match of multiple options.
+- `range`: numbers/dates that fall in a range of values.
+- `exists`/`missing`: find documents that contain or lack certain fields or values.
+- `bool`: combine multiple filter clauses.

+**Queries**:
+- `match_all`: match all documents.
+- `match`: full-text search with analyzer.
+- `multi_match`: run the same match query on multiple fields.
+- `bool`: combine multiple query clauses.
+Differs from filter `bool` in that `_score` is combined for each clause that matches.

+Queries can be validated against `GET /_validate/query`.

 ## Examples

 ### Query-string (lite):